1988 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market activity: 1988 No Mint Mark Penny

-The 1988-D penny represents Denver Mint’s substantial contribution to Lincoln cent production, with over 5.25 billion coins struck bearing the distinctive “D” mint mark.
+The 1988-D penny represents Denver Mint’s enormous contribution to that year’s coin supply, with over 5.25 billion coins bearing the distinctive “D” mint mark below the date.
+Circulated examples are abundant and worth face value, but the story changes sharply in high grades.

 1988-D Penny (RD) Price/Grade Chart